 Lastly, it gives people a sense of social connection.
 Shopping with friends can be a bonding experience.
 But simply talking to sales staff can serve as an antidote for emotional distress.

 While retail therapy can be good for your current emotional state, you have to make sure that your shopping habits won’t give you financial stress in the future.
 Here are six ways to make retail therapy work for you.

 1. Shop for gifts

 Gifts are recurring expenses.
 So if you’re in the mood for shopping, then consider buying what you’ll purchase soon anyway — such as gifts.

 Your best friend’s birthday might still be two months away, but there’s no rule you can’t buy a birthday gift now.
 Shopping for Christmas gifts in April, why not?

 2. Buy your needs

 I don’t do retail therapy, or so I thought.
-The reason for this is because I assumed that retail therapy could only mean having an impulse buy on something you want.
+The reason for this is that I assumed that retail therapy could only mean having an impulse buy on something you want.

-But upon careful thought, I realized that I do engage on retail therapy.
-And that’s when I walk my stress away along grocery aisles, and shopping for essential stuff that I need at home.
+But upon careful thought, I realized that I do engage in retail therapy.
+And that’s when I walk my stress away along grocery aisles and shopping for essential stuff that I need at home.

 3. Use your gift certificates and reward points